-Minor in Marketing
+Minor in Marketing (Select three courses)

-MKT 4340 Marketing Research and Relationship Marketing MKT 4350 Social Media Theory and Practice MKT 4400 Marketing Metrics
+MKT 4200 Market Intelligence MKT 4340 Marketing Research and Relationship Marketing MKT 4350 Social Media Theory and Practice MKT 4400 Marketing Metrics MKT 4500 Consumer Behavior

 UNDERGRADUATE CERTIFICATES

 Business Analytics Certificate

 Students may choose to earn a certificate designed to provide preparation in business strategies, information technology systems, and statistical and quantitative techniques.
 Coursework includes the study of business analysis, strategic data analytics, data analysis tools, and system design and development techniques which will prepare the student to be the go-to person to support organizations in making data-driven decisions and discoveries in the always-evolving field of data management.
 Business analysts bring highly sought-after expertise to companies in almost every field.
 Evaluating and solving business challenges is the strong suit of these professionals; to accomplish this, they collect, review, and analyze information so they can make sound recommendations.